PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 ========================

 Neural networks are powerful approximators.
-However, standard approaches for learning this approximators do not take into account the inherent uncertainty we may have when fitting a model.
+However, standard approaches for learning this approximators does not take into account the inherent uncertainty we may have when fitting a model.

 .. code:: python3